Yash-TheCODER/O-1-Academy-X/README.md

 5. **Course Content:**
     - Detailed content for a particular course
     - Videos and other related materials
-    - Progress Tracking for the course
+    - Progress tracking for the course

 6. **User Details:**
     - Student's account details including name, email, etc.